I love this recipe for buttercream frosting because it’s:

 How to adapt buttercream for hot weather

-If you live somewhere with hot summers, you’ll be happy to hear that this is a great option for frosting cakes in high temperatures.
-I started out frosting cakes in hot and humid Costa Rica and used this recipe as it’s written with no problems but there is a substitute you can use to make it even more stable in hot weather: you can substitute half of the butter with vegetable shortening like Crisco or Trex, which resists the heat better than butter does.
+If you live somewhere with hot summers, you’ll be happy to hear that this buttercream is a great option!
+I started making cakes in hot and humid Costa Rica and used this recipe as it’s written with no problems.
+However, there is a substitute you can use to make it even more stable in hot weather.
+Substitute half of the butter with vegetable shortening like Crisco or Trex, which resists the heat better than butter does.

 How to store buttercream frosting